linkedin/kafka-monitor/README.md

 - ProduceAvailability

-### Future Work
+## Future Work
 Here are a few things that we plan to work on to make Kafka Monitor more useful to users.

-- Integration with Graphite to achieve monitor capability Currently kafka monitor doesn’t provide the monitoring capability similar to inGraph.
+### Integration with Graphite to achieve monitor capability
+Currently kafka monitor doesn’t provide the monitoring capability similar to inGraph.
 While this is not directly useful to users at LinkedIn, it will be extremely helpful to users of kafka monitor to be able to monitor every jmx metrics in kafka, similar to what we get from inGraph.
 We plan to integrate with Graphite to achieve this ability in Kafka Monitor.

-### Additional client classes
-We plan to support more client classes in Kafka Monitor.
-New consumer should be supported.
-In LinkedIn we also plan to support Likafka-client, which will be open sourced soon.

 ### Custom event scheduler
-We plan to implement a framework that allows user to schedule actions (e.g. cluster rolling bounce, broker hard kill) and assertions (e.g. no message loss, no message reorder) while using Kafka Monitor to monitor cluster’s health.
+We plan to implement a service that allows user to schedule actions (e.g. cluster rolling bounce, broker hard kill) to be executed at regular interval.
+This can be used together with other services to make assertions (e.g. no message loss, no message reorder) about kafka cluster's performance while these actions are taking place.

 ### Automatic cluster deployment

-Another ambitious goal is to be able to automatically deploy kafka cluster given the git hash of open source kafka.
-Together with the monitoring capability and the Custom event scheduler, this would allow us to do long running test of various kafka commit using real cluster and real-world data.
-This is not possible with unit test or Ducktape system test that is not used by open source kafka community.
+Another future work is to provide capability to deploy kafka cluster using Apache Kafka with user-specified git hash value.
+When used with other services, this capability allows us to do long running test of a range of Apache Kafka version in real cluster using real-world data.
+This would allow us to capture bugs that are missed by Apache Kafka's unit tests or integration tests.